cjlee112/teachpub/sitedocs/paper.rst

   and Rosalind (a similar resource for learning bioinformatics algorithms).
 We have focused our initial repository of materials on exercises and a variety of active learning problems.
+  TeachPub.org seeks to make it easy for an instructor to add an active learning component to an existing course (for example by asking a couple "concept test" questions per class), first by providing easy online tools for actually doing this (e.g. the Socraticqs In-Class Question System), and second by providing a large repository of active learning questions that anyone can use or contribute to.

+We feel that materials sharing and remixing are especially needed for a multidisciplinary field like bioinformatics, where we often need to integrate material and skills from several fields (e.g. statistics and computer science) to teach a given bioinformatics topic.
+Unfortunately existing textbooks each tend to represent a single kind of expertise (e.g. statistics) and thus is both "too little" (lacks many other needed aspects) and "too much" (assumes a lot of field-specific background and goals that are actually not appropriate for your class).
+What we often need is the ability to remix exercises and materials from a variety of partially overlapping courses; fully open-source sharing is the natural way to do this.

 Results
 -------